coughingmouse/Korean-Romanization/README.md

 1. Write the coda ending with ⟨ㅅ⟩ such as ⟨ㅄ⟩ with double ⟨ss⟩, i.e. ⟨bss⟩

-1. Write Korean that was not writable due to being incompatible with Hangul.
+1. Write Korean that was not writable without breaking the system due to being incompatible with Hangul.

     | Text | Suqqested Transc. |
     | - | - |